Jerusalem Metropolitan Park

 In 2011, a 5-kilometer bike trail was inaugurated in Emek Ha'arazim, part of a larger trail that will ring the city.
 It begins near the remains of a Crusader fortress and ends near Motza, off the main Jerusalem-Tel Aviv highway.

 In 1906, Zionist pioneers purchased land in the Arazim valley, which makes up part of the park.
 Dov Klinger, a chemist, planned to build an olive oil soap factory there but his efforts were unsuccessful.
-In 1920, the site was resettled by eight families, who fled to Motza during the 1929 Arab riots.
+In 1920, the site was resettled by eight families, who fled to Motza during the 1929 Palestine riots.
 All were murdered except for two children who managed to escape.
 One was nine-year old Mordechai Maklef, who became the third Chief of Staff of the Israeli Defense Forces.

 A memorial to the 9/11 attack on the Twin Towers is located on a hill in the park.
 Sculptor Eliezer Weishoff designed a bronze US flag in the shape of a memorial flame with a piece of aluminum from the wreckage incorporated in the base.
 The names of the 2,779 victims are inscribed on the walls around the plaza.